The Coven-Meyerowitz tiling conditions for 3 odd prime factors: Classification results

 While our final result is restricted to the case when $M=p_i^{2}p_j^{2}p_k^{2}$ is odd, many of our methods and intermediate results apply under weaker assumptions.
 Whenever a significant part of the argument can be run in a more general case with little or no additional effort, we do so, assuming that $M=p_i^{n_i}p_j^{n_j}p_k^{n_k}$ for more general $n_i,n_j,n_k\geq 2$ and $p_i,p_j,p_k\geq 2$.
 For example, the classification of unfibered grids in Sections \ref{unfibered-structure-section} and \ref{unfibered-missing} allows all $n_\nu$ to be arbitrary and $M$ to be either odd or even.
 The resolution of the $p_i$ extended corner case in Section \ref{corner-section} works for both odd and even $M$, with $n_i\geq 2$ arbitrary and with only a few additional lines needed to accommodate the even case.
 On the other hand, the arguments in Section \ref{fibered-sec} are limited to the odd $M=p_i^{2}p_j^{2}p_k^{2}$ case from the beginning.

-Although we expect that the main conclusions should be the same in the even case, many of our technical tools work differently when one of the primes is equal to 2.
+In the follow-up article \cite{LaLo3}, we prove that our main conclusions continue to hold in the even case.
+However, many of our technical tools work differently when one of the primes is equal to 2.
 We would like to draw the reader's attention to the basic fibering argument in Lemma \ref{gen_top_div_mis}.
 This argument does not work when $p_i=2$, and indeed, in Section \ref{unfibered-missing} we provide examples of unfibered grids in the even case where the fibering conclusions of the lemma fail.
 In particular, the unfibered structures in Lemma \ref{even_struct} do not have a counterpart in the odd case.
 Additionally, with fewer geometric restrictions coming from (\ref{bispan}), saturating set arguments can be more difficult to run.
+In \cite{LaLo3}, we compensate for this by introducing additional new methods.

 The constraint $n_i=n_j=n_k=2$ is often needed in arguments based on divisor exclusion.
 For example, while (\ref{bispan}) provides geometric restrictions on saturating sets, we often need additional constraints based on availability of divisors, and with $n_i=n_j=n_k=2$ there are fewer divisors available to begin with.
 In the fibered case, several of our proofs terminate in an essentially 2-dimensional (therefore easier) problem after we have run out of scales in one direction.
 In order to allow arbitrary $n_i,n_j,n_k$ throughout the argument, we expect that a systematic way to induct on scales may be necessary.